AbdelH2O/medium-rare/readme.md

 - [ ] Compatibility with more browsers.
 - [ ] Feedback and issue reporting functionality.

+## Legal Disclaimer

+**This extension is a proof of concept and was created for educational purposes only**.
+It is not intended for any illegal use or to encourage the violation of Medium's terms of service or any other applicable laws.
+The authors and maintainers of this extension do not condone or support any actions that may infringe upon the rights of content creators or publishers.
+Use this extension responsibly and in compliance with all relevant laws and regulations.

 ## Contribute

 If you would like to contribute to the development of the Medium Rare extension, feel free to fork the repository and submit a pull request.
 We welcome contributions from the community to make this extension even better.